Nigeria court rules Binance executive can face trial on behalf of crypto exchange

 Gambaryan remains in custody while Anjarwalla fled the country in March.
 Nigeria's security adviser's office has said it is working with Interpol to seek Anjarwalla's arrest.

-The CEO of Binance has accused Nigeria of setting a dangerous precedent after its executives were invited to the African country in February for talks with authorities and then detained as part of a crackdown on crypto.
+The chief executive officer of Binance has accused Nigeria of setting a dangerous precedent after its executives were invited to the African country in February for talks with authorities and then detained as part of a crackdown on crypto.

 Gambaryan's lawyer has previously said Gambaryan was "neither a director, partner nor company secretary" and had no written instructions from Binance to face the charges on its behalf.